Do you want to block WordPress referrer spam in Google Analytics?

 You can filter these ghost referral spam in your Google Analytics account.

-Simply log in to your Google Analytics dashboard and switch to the Admin view.
+Simply log in to your Google Analytics dashboard and switch to the Admin view by clicking the gear icon in the bottom left corner.

-From here, under the Property column, select the Data Streams option.
-This will bring the Data Streams connected to your Google Analytics property.
+This will bring the data streams connected to your Google Analytics property.

 This will bring you to the configuration screen.

-Once finished, click on the Save button at the top right corner of the screen to save your settings.
+Once finished, just click the ‘Save’ button at the top right corner of the screen to save your settings.

 Google Analytics will now exclude these referrals from your reports.